-Two examples of our training data are shown in Figure \ref{fig: data to train NN} in open circles.
-The first panel (sample 5) shows for the first SN image a good match to the observation (in solid circle).
-The simulated training data is therefore almost the same as the observation.
+Two examples of our training data are shown in Fig. \ref{fig: data to train NN} in open circles.
+The first panel (sample 5) shows for the first SN image a good match to the initial mock observation (in solid circle).
+The simulated training data are therefore almost the same as the mock observation.
 Differences in fainter regions (higher normalized magnitudes) come from observational noise.
-For the second image the time value $t_2$ of the simulated training data is larger than the true value $t_{\rm obs,2}$ and therefore the peak is observed a few data points later.
+For the second image, the time value $t_2$ of the simulated training data is larger than the true value $t_{\rm obs,2}$ and therefore we find the peak a few data points later.
 The general idea of providing data in such a way is that the ML model learns to translate the location of the peak region into the time value $t$.
 The difference between the two time values from the first and second image is then the time delay we are interested in.
-The second panel (sample 33) in Figure \ref{fig: data to train NN} is a nice example illustrating why going directly for the time delay is not working that well in this approach.
+The second panel (sample 33) in Fig. \ref{fig: data to train NN} is a nice example illustrating why going directly for the time delay is not working that well in this approach.
 We see that both simulated images for training are offset to the right by almost the same amount.
 This would in the end lead to a very similar time delay as the initial mock observations, even though the input values are very different from those of the initial observations.